Hi, I'm Lim Jia Le

 Badminton Ballot Bot

-- Wrote a function to call a telegram API to send ballot links to a group chat
+- Called a telegram API to send ballot links to a group chat

 - Deployed the function on Google Cloud and created a scheduled job to run it daily